They conquer Jericho.

 Now there are seven!

 How loud are seven Shofars?
-Will they trigger seismic events?
+Will they trigger earthquakes?

 VERSE 5.
 It shall be that when they make a long blast with the ram’s horn, and when you hear the sound of the shofar, all the people shall shout with a great shout; then the city wall will fall down flat, and the people shall go up, every man straight in front of him.”